The CEO’s Information Problem

 This seems logical.
 Machines can work faster than humans, 24/7, without getting tired.
 If AI can do a task, shouldn’t we let it?

-Rachel from Chapter 1 had the automation mindset.
-“AI will handle customer inquiries.”
+Rachel—the insurance team lead from the opening chapter—had the automation mindset.
+Her mandate was that AI would handle customer inquiries.
 She ended up with a chatbot that confidently gave wrong coverage information because no one was asking what decisions the chatbot was making on the company’s behalf.

 The decision support mindset asks a different question: “How can AI help me decide better?”